danini/superansac/README.md

 The testing scripts for SupeRANSAC and the baselines are located in folder `tests/`.
 The results for essential, fundamental, and homography matrix estimation are obtained by running
 ```
-python tester-X-superansac.py
-python tester-X-baseline.py
+python tests/X/tester-X-superansac.py
 ```
-where X is E/F/H. Note that this process may take a while.
+where X is essential/fundamental/homography matrix.
+Note that this process may take a while.
 However, before running, you need to install the feature detectors and set up the datasets as described below.
-Also, you need to install the baselines you want to test.

 ### Install feature detectors